pgpainless/pgpainless/pgpainless-cli/README.md

 ## Execute

-Simply use the provided `./pgpainless` script to execute PGPainless' Stateless Command Line Interface.
+Alternatively you can use the provided `./pgpainless-cli` script to execute PGPainless' Stateless Command Line Interface from within Gradle.

-To discover all commands use
+To discover all available commands use
 ```
-./pgpainless help
+./pgpainless-cli help
 ```

 Enjoy!